secondsun/aerogear-sync-server/diffsync/server-xmpp/README.md

-## Netty Differential Synchronization Server Implementation
+## XMPP Differential Synchronization Server Implementation
 This module contains a server implementations that uses the [server-core](../server-core)

 ### DiffSyncServer
 The [DiffSyncServer](./src/main/java/org/jboss/aerogear/diffsync/DiffSyncServer.java) is a standalone server implementation that can be started using Maven or directly in an IDE.

+### Setup

+ * Retrieve a SenderID and API key from [Google](https://developer.android.com/google/gcm/gs.html) and set the fields SENDER_ID and API_KEY in DiffSyncServer.java

 #### Starting using Maven

     mvn exec:exec